catseye/Chrysoberyl/article/Languages.md

     fac4 =& pop dup int[1] sub fact mul;
     main =& int[5] fact;

 Vinegar is a "semi-concatenative" language where every operation can fail.
+Semi-concatenative is supposed to mean that, unlike a conventional concatenative language where there is a single, implicit, associative operator ("concatenate") that composes sequentially, in Vinegar there are actually two such operators.
+The other, "alternate", is not implicit (but the language supports a syntax variation where it kind of is), and it is this other operator that handles thing when an operation fails (which any of them can.)

 #### Reference Implementation: vinegar (Python)